 “I’d say I dodged a bullet,” I told a friend, “but that implies that I saw it coming.”
 It’s more like I was standing one foot in the street when a city bus narrowly missed me.

-SEVEN WEEKS ago, I felt SOMETHING in my chest.
+SEVEN WEEKS ago, I felt something in my chest.
 It was not quite pain, not quite pressure.
 Mostly an awareness, usually on the extreme left side of my chest.
 Sometimes it would jump to the extreme right side.

 Initially I thought I had tweaked a muscle while serving as part of a test panel for an upcoming fitness DVD (Oh, the perks of being a Men’s Health editor).

 The realization came upon me like a dark cloud (cliched, but exactly how I felt).
 My family has a long history of heart disease.
 My dad had quintle-bypass surgery in 1985, at the age of 44.
-Even worse, when he awoke from the gruesome, grueling procedure, his surgeon asked him when he had his heart attack.
+Even worse, when he awoke from the procedure, his surgeon asked him when he had his heart attack.
 My dad stared at him dumbfounded.
 He had never had a heart attack, he insisted.
 The surgeon said the scar tissue around his heart argued otherwise.
 That set off a family parlor game: When Did Dad Have His Heart Attack?
 We finally landed on a most likely candidate: Family vacation, a few years earlier.
 The San Diego Zoo.
 He thought he was coming down with the flu and headed back to the hotel, where he slept it off.
 He was back in the driver’s seat, driving us to LA, the next day.
+Call it drive-thru rehab.
 That was my dad.
 He passed away five years ago, at 70.

 His dad died at the age of 42, in 1944.
 An Irish immigrant driving a bakery truck, he flipped it over on the streets of New York.
 They pulled his dead body from the truck.
-Nobody did autopsies on poor Irish truck drivers back then, so the cause of his death remains a mystery.
+Nobody did autopsies on poor Irish truck drivers back then, so the cause of his death remains a medical mystery.